yuanfengli168/LedgerAI/ReadMe.md

       - 1. only supports uploading excel files for now.
   - a submit button,
     - debating, whether should we have a next confirmation page or not?

+- Data Pipelines, and microservices:
+  - using Python:
+    - because openAI API probably not able to take more than 2 excel files, so we need to turn excel file content into 1 single text file.
+    - using python on a microservices to do 2 things:
+      - 1) create JSON file for the contents that we can send to DEEPSEEK, and OPENAI apis
+      - 2) need to create an HTML file, and it is using <td>,<tr>, and a delete button, or recover button.
+  - This microservices must be locally deployed,

+- The flow:
+  - 1) frontend
+  - 2) submit from frontend
+  - 3) go to Data Pipelines, cleasing, and give back HTML to frontend
+  - 4) HTML is like a table, wait to remove, add, recover
+  - 5) final confirm and submit button clicked on frontend
+  - 6) send to Data Pipelines again, to create one piece of information for OPEN AI APIs
+  - 7) waiting for APIs reply for total cost, total spendings in (local currency)

+MVP2.0:
+- can add encryption for all data transferring to data pipelines
+- can add encryption for all data transferring to OPEN AI APIs
+- can add a real-time currency exchange view.

 - backend: